arup-group/arc-components/DEV_README.md

 ### Debug
 if you want to debug your tests, run `yarn test:watch`.
-Your test environment will be kept active and listen to changes made in .test.js files.
+Your test environment will be kept active and listen to changes made in .test.ts files.

 You are given the following options in the terminal
 - Press `F` to focus on a test file.